| Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 If the assembly of atoms is shaped like a sphere, which has a relatively small outside surface area as compared to its volume, then R can be greater than zero, which causes N to exponentially increase over time.
 That situation is known as a rapid chain reaction.

-If the fissile atoms are distributed like two parallel flat thin pancakes sharing a common axis, then slowly bringing the two pancakes closer together makes their net behaviour change from being like two separate thin disks to being more like one single thick pancake and eventually a sphere.
-That is, there is a distance between the two pancakes at which R = 0.
+If the fissile atoms are distributed like two parallel flat thin pancakes sharing a common axis, then slowly bringing the two pancakes closer together and merging them makes their net behaviour change from being like two separate thin disks to being more like one single thick dense pancake.
+That is, as the two pancakes start to merge there is a separation distance at which R = 0.

-This behaviour is achieved by designing the fuel assembly such that at:
+This behaviour is achieved by designing the fuel assembly such that whenever:

 R = 0: